Khimarra/the-intermet/README.old.md

 - The Met's API has some limitations on endpoints, so I already had to tweak my original plan of what pieces to display.
 - Not every piece has images, so in those cases I plan to load in a default "no image available" image
 - I want to implement a loading bar but I don't know how, yet.
 Will probably have to do some googling.
+- Rendering info to the art details page after linking from specific pieces on the department page required lifting state (which means I can't link directly to an object without clicking on the link in department page.
+Will address this in PostMVP).

 ## Code Snippet